westlicht/performer/_pages/manual/index.md

 <h4>Footer</h4>

-The _footer_ is used to display the labels of the function keys for the current page.
+The _footer_ is used to display the labels of the function buttons for the current page.

 ![](images/section-footer.png)

-On pages such as the [Layout](#pages-layout) page, the function keys are used to switch between different sub-pages.
+On pages such as the [Layout](#pages-layout) page, the function buttons are used to switch between different sub-pages.
 In that case, the currently active sub-page is highlighted in the footer.

 On pages that provide a context menu, the labels dynamically change to the context menu actions when `SHIFT` + `PAGE` is hold.